Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/README.md

 - [process-art-corpus.md](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/process-art-corpus.md): The markdown version of my code to create data frames. *This file is referenced in my Final Report.*
 - [progress_report.md](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/progress_report.md): Progress reports from throughout the course of my project.
 - [project_plan.md](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/project_plan.md): The plan for the Discourse Analysis.
-- *[data_files]: This folder is hidden due to the terms of use of the Australian Radio Talkback Corpus.*
 - [images](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/tree/master/images): A folder of all plots used for analysis.
 - [previous_code](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/tree/master/previous_code): A folder of code and a csv file that were discarded from this project.
+- *data_files: This folder is hidden due to the terms of use of the Australian Radio Talkback Corpus.*

 Please visit my [visitor's log](https://github.com/Data-Science-for-Linguists/Shared-Repo/blob/master/todo10_visitors_log/visitors_log_Alicia.md) to see others' comments on my project.